vekatze/neut/book/src/how-to-execute-types.md

 ### Extracting a Closed Chain From a Lambda

-First of all, the compiler collects all the free variables in the lambda.
+First, the compiler collects all the free variables in the lambda.
 Here, the compiler also collects all the free variables in the types of the free variables.
 Thus, in this case, the compiler constructs a list like below:

 ```neut
 [a, x, y, z]
 ```

-Note that this list is "closed".
-That is, consider annotating all the variables in the list by their variables, like below:
+This list is "closed" in the following sense.
+Consider annotating all the variables in the list by their variables, like below:

 ```neut
 [a: tau, x: int, y: tau, z: a]